liferay/portalmigration.wedeploy.io/src/pages/docs/lexicon/management_toolbar/with_creation_menu.md

 --- | --- | ---
 `creationMenu` | Is the list of dropdownItems to show in the creation menu.
 If only one item is present add button will be a link instead a dropdown. | _
 `disabled` | To disable or not the management toolbar.
+Usually should be disabled when there're no results | _ `itemsTotal` | Is the total number of items that appears in the dataset to reflect it in the results bar and in the active state. | _
-Usually should be disabled when there're no results | _ `namespace` | If passed the params `infoPanelId`, `searchFormName`, `searchInputName` and `searchContainerId` will be automatically namespaced. | _
+`namespace` | If passed the params `infoPanelId`, `searchFormName`, `searchInputName` and `searchContainerId` will be automatically namespaced. | _
 `selectable` | To show or not the checkbox to interact with the dataset.
 Previous `includeCheckBox`. | `true` `showCreationMenu` | To show or not the add content button. | If `creationMenu` != null `true` else `false`.
-`totalItems` | Is the total number of items that appears in the dataset to reflect it in the results bar and in the active state. | _

 ```text/html
 <clay:management-toolbar